-The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
-The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates, earnings before interest, taxes, depreciation and amortization (EBITDA) margins, working capital and capital expenditures used for extrapolation purposes.
-These estimates are most relevant to goodwill and other intangibles with indefinite useful lives recognized by the Group.
+Goodwill is tested for impairment annually and when circumstances indicate that the carrying value may be impaired.
+The cash flows are derived from the budget for the next five years which include factors considering the current economic environment but exclude restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
+The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates, EBITDA margin used for extrapolation purposes.
+These estimates are most relevant to goodwill recognized by the Group.
+The carrying values of goodwill amounted to \$\mathbb{P}45.59\$ million as of March 31, 2024 and December 31, 2023, respectively (see Note 12).